Hyperkalaemia

 Emergency Management Algorithm

-This section applies to BOTH moderate and severe hyperkalaemia (≥6.0 mmol/L)
+This section applies to BOTH moderate and severe hyperkalaemia (i.e. ≥6.0 mmol/L)

-- If there is severe hyperkalaemia (≥6.5 mmol/L), senior input should be sought early
+- If there is severe hyperkalaemia (≥6.5 mmol/L) → seek early senior input

-- Mild hyperkalaemia (5.5-5.9 mmol/L) does not require any specific treatment
+- Note that mild hyperkalaemia (5.5-5.9 mmol/L) does NOT require any specific emergency treatment

-If the patient develops cardiac arrest → ALS algorithm takes priority but treat the underlying hyperkalaemia in a similar fashion as below.
+If the patient develops cardiac arrest → ALS algorithm takes priority – Cardiac Arrest and Advanced Life Support (ALS) but treat the underlying hyperkalaemia in a similar fashion as below.

-- If there are any ECG changes (even if isolated tall tented T waves) → IV calcium gluconate 10% (30 mL over 10 min) or IV calcium chloride 10% (10 mL over 5 min)
+If there are any ECG changes (even if isolated tall tented T waves) → IV calcium gluconate 10% or IV calcium chloride 10%

 - Consider a further dose if ECG changes persist after 5 min